7 MIN READ

 In general, a consultative or collaborative style is most appropriate when:

-An autocratic style is most efficient when:
+An autocratic style is most appropriate when:

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
-Click here for more, subscribe to our free newsletter, or become a member for just $1.
+Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!